nhs-r-community/git_training/guides/introduction_to_git.md

 ### 4. Add a new file

-By adding a new file to the project, you can avoid conflicts as each analyst will create and upload their own file.

-There are many ways to add a new file to your branch.
-One way is to upload a file directly to your branch on GitHub.
+There are several ways to add a new file to the repository.

-The easiest way is to simply create the file (any type of file) in your working directory, while in your branch.
-You can also copy a file from another directory.
-The file you create or copy can be any type of file.

-For this exercise, create a file while in RStudio, with simply right-clicking on the repository's folder and then selecting the Create New File option:
+For this exercise, we will create a file while in RStudio, with simply right-clicking on the repository's folder and then selecting the Create New File option:

 * To view and edit the repository's folders and files in RStudio:
     1. Open RStudio